mvextensions/mvbasic/doc/Extension Guide.md

 #### 5.1.2 Configure the MVGateway

 Once you have installed the MVGateway the next step is to configure a VS Code Workspace.
-The Workspace will contain all the parameters required to connect and login to the remote MV Server.
-It is recommended that you use a directory on your system where you will save the Workspace definitions.
-If you have multiple servers and/or multiple accounts on each server, you will create a Workspace that points to a each particular server and account.
-In order to do that we first need to configure a VS Code **Workspace**.
+The workspace will contain all the parameters required to connect and login to the remote MV Server.
+It is recommended that you use a directory on your system where you will save the workspace definitions.
+If you have multiple servers and/or multiple accounts on each server, you will create a workspace that points to a each particular server and account.
+In order to do that we first need to configure a workspace.

 To connect to an MV Server, the following information is required: